Background and request for advice

 What developments can be expected in the juridification of physical environment policy?
 What new problems can such juridification create in physical environment policy, and what opportunities arise from it?
 How can public authorities take this into account in terms of content, legislation and process when developing and implementing policy?
 How can they utilise the trend towards juridification so as to contribute to achieving the goals of sustainability policy and enhancing effective social dialogue?

-The advisory report is expected to be issued at the beginning of 2024.
+The advisory report is expected to be issued in the first quarter of 2024

 Composition of the Council committee